-Computer science and statistical methods in perfect synergy
+Computer science and statistical methods in perfect synergy:

-three-year BSc MORSE (Hons)
+three-year BSc Data Science (Hons)

 This degree is designed for able mathematicians with an interest in pursuing sophisticated theory and methods relevant to modern applications requiring large-scale data analysis.
 It prepares you for cutting edge data handling and analysis for the information challenges of tomorrow.